jacobdensford/jacobdensford.com/post-templates/ppp-template.md

   - or
   - projects
 url: /posts-pages-or-projects/url-of-thing/
-layout: ppp.njk
+layout: post.njk
 date: 2022-04-18 20:56:00 -4
 ---

 Words go here.
-Skip markdown formatted title and go straight to the content.
+Skip markdown formatted title and subtitle, and go straight to the content.